Being Yourself When You Serve (Part I)

 It’s that simple to be authentic.
 It doesn’t require any especially expressive personality traits.
 Just an enthusiasm for being involved in life, and a nimbleness to dodge the ego, whose neediness will always narrow our potential to really live.
 Life is too rich and rewarding to be used to simply confirm some story we’re trying to tell ourselves about who we are.

 And so ends part I of an article whose topic is too large to contain in one entry.
-Stay tuned for part II!
+Check out part II here!

 - Internal Family Systems is one psychotherapeutic discipline that most thoroughly looks at this dynamic of self vs. the roles we play, but these ideas go back to ancient Eastern philosophy.
 The link to the podcast episode with David Tian, pHD serves as a great introduction to this field.